 Over the course of my two years in the office, I became increasingly interested in employee engagement and communications.
 In 2009, I helped to coordinate the induction of a new Vice-Chancellor, and when he announced an immediate restructuring of the University, I asked to be seconded to the programme team and work on the internal communications.

 This was an in-at-the-deep-end introduction to change communications.
 The programme was busy, complex and unpopular, but I was proud of the quality and quantity of work that we produced to help people stay up to date.

 In 2011, I made the case to my bosses that I should dedicate more of my time to sustainability communications.
-The environment team in the estates department had set some ambitious targets and I felt there was an opportunity to positively engage the University community.
+The environment team had set some ambitious targets and I felt there was an opportunity to positively engage the University community.
 We thought about all the different touch points for students and staff and within just 12 months created a full suite of communications that became one of the most recognisable campaigns on campus.

 Early in 2012, I started to consider the possibility of going freelance.
 Working on projects as a ‘trusted communications adviser’ had become the most enjoyable part of my role and I wondered whether I could build a career out of this if I were self-employed.

-In a cafe in France in September of 2012, full of post-Olympics positivity, my wife declared that she thought I should take the plunge.
+In a cafe in France in September 2012, full of post-Olympics positivity, my wife declared that she thought I should take the plunge.
 I returned to the office the following Monday and handed in my notice.